Taryck/idrive/readme.txt

 STEP 1: Login to your IDrive account
 		If you are not logged in to your IDrive account while setting up your script bundle, run the below command to login.
-		$./Login.pl
+		$./login.pl

 		Note: Login script is a mandatory script to be executed before performing any operation.
 This script will authenticate your IDrive account details	and will create a secure session for your backups.

 STEP 2: Edit your exclude files and Backup set files for your immediate or scheduled operations(backup/restore/Express-backup)
 		Before starting an operation(backup/restore/Express-backup), the user must provide the list of files/folders required for the operation (backup/restore/Express-backup).
 		To update the item list in the backup/Express-backup/restore set file you must execute the below command.
-		$./Edit_Supported_Files.pl
+		$./edit_supported_files.pl

 		The menu option will be displayed.
 Select option 1 to edit backup set file for your immediate/manual backup.
-		Respective file will open in vi editor to edit.
+		Respective file will open in command line text editor to edit.
 Add the files/folders that needs to be backed up.
 		Using same script you can update exclude and even schedule backup/express backup/restore set file by selecting the desired option.

 STEP 3: Immediate/Manual backup